1bii/CSE_291_PR/README.md

-To run KNN analysis, we can open HW3_knn.ipynb with jupyter notebook.
+To run KNN analysis, we can open knn.ipynb with jupyter notebook.
-To run SVM analysis, we can open HW3_svm.ipynb with jupyter notebook.
-HW3.pdf is our final report.
+To run SVM analysis, we can open svm.ipynb with jupyter notebook. report.pdf is our final report.